 Professional and Scholarly Organizations

 Students are encouraged to explore regional, national and international organizations in and related to the field of child and adolescent development.
 Many professional and scholarly organizations allow undergraduate students to join as student members.
-Becoming a member of a professional organization can increase networks necessary for future employment and future graduate schooling.
-In addition, many organizations provide specialized training opportunities and/or scholarships for undergraduate students.
-Department faculty members are actively involved in many of the following professional organizations, including but not limited to:
+Becoming a member of a professional organization can create valuable networks necessary for future employment and future graduate schooling.
+Also, many organizations provide specialized training opportunities and/or scholarships for undergraduate students.
+Department faculty members are actively involved in many of the following professional organizations including, but not limited to:

 - American Educational Research Association

 - Association for Psychological Science

 - National Association for the Education of Young Children